Swelling after lens replacement. Rehabilitation after cataract removal

 Postoperative complications are represented by the following types:

-The inflammatory response is the reaction of the tissues of the eye to an intervention.
-At the final stages of the operation, doctors administer anti-inflammatory drugs (antibiotics and steroids), which have a wide spectrum of action.
+The inflammatory response is the reaction of eye tissue to intervention.
+At the final stages of the operation, doctors administer anti-inflammatory drugs (antibiotics and steroids) that have a wide spectrum of action.

 Intraocular bleeding after cataract surgery occurs in rare cases.
-The incision is made on the cornea, where there are no blood vessels.
+An incision is made on the cornea, where there are no blood vessels.
 If bleeding occurs, it can be assumed that it occurs on the surface of the eye.
-The surgeon will cauterize this area, stopping it.
+The surgeon cauterizes the area, stopping it.

 The early period after cataract surgery is usually characterized by an increase in intraocular pressure.
-The reason for this is insufficient washing out of vicoelastic.
-This is a gel-like preparation that is injected inside in front of the eye chamber, it should protect the eyes from damage.
-In order to stop the pressure, it is enough to take anti-glaucoma drops for several days.
+The reason for this is insufficient leaching of the vicoelastic.
+This is a gel-like drug that is injected inside in front of the camera of the eye, it should protect the eyes from damage.
+In order to relieve pressure, it is enough to take anti-glaucoma drops for several days.

-Such a complication after cataract surgery as dislocation of the lens is less common.
-Studies show that the risk of this phenomenon in patients 5, 10, 15, 20 and 25 years after surgical treatment is low.
-Patients with a pronounced degree of myopia are at high risk of getting retinal detachment in the surgical department.
+Such a complication after cataract surgery as lens dislocation is less common.
+Studies show that the risk of this phenomenon in patients 5, 10, 15, 20 and 25 years after surgery is small.
+For patients with severe myopia, the risk of getting retinal detachment in the surgical department is quite high.

-1. Edema of the central zone of the retina.
+1. Swelling of the central zone of the retina.

 2. Cataract (secondary).

-The most common complication is clouding of the posterior capsule of the lens of the eye or a variant of "secondary cataract".
-The frequency of its occurrence is directly dependent on the material of the lens.
-For polyacryl, it is approximately 10%.
-For silicone - 40%.
-For PMMA material - more than 50%.
+The most common complication is clouding of the posterior capsule of the lens of the eye or a variant of “secondary cataract”.
+The frequency of its occurrence is directly dependent on the lens material.
+For polyacrylic it is approximately 10%.
+For silicone – 40%.
+For PMMA material – more than 50%.

-Secondary cataract as a complication after surgery may not occur immediately, after several months after the intervention.
-The treatment in this case is to perform a capsulotomy - this is the creation of an opening in the lens capsule located behind.
-Thanks to this, the eye surgeon frees the optical zone in the eye from clouding processes, allows light to freely penetrate into the eye and increase visual acuity.
+Secondary cataract as a complication after surgery may not occur immediately, but several months after the intervention.
+Treatment in this case consists of capsulotomy - this is the creation of a hole in the lens capsule located at the back.
+Thanks to this, the eye surgeon frees the optical zone in the eye from clouding processes, allows light to freely penetrate into the eye and increase the acuity of visual perception.

-Puffiness, characteristic of the macular zone of the retina, is also a pathology that is typical during operations in the front of the eye.
-This complication can occur within 3 to 13 weeks after the end of the operation.
+Swelling characteristic of the macular zone of the retina is also a pathology that is typical during operations in the anterior area of the eye.
+This complication can occur from 3 to 13 weeks after the end of the surgical intervention.

-Cataract is a common eye disease associated with clouding of the lens.
+Cataracts are a common eye disease caused by clouding of the lens.
 Causes visual impairment.
 The disease is typical for older people, usually after 60 years.
-But there are cases of cataracts at an earlier age.
+But there are cases of cataracts appearing at an earlier age.

-Cataract belongs to the category of ophthalmic diseases, which is characterized by a decrease in the quality of vision as a result of clouding of the lens and its capsule.
-Requires urgent treatment, as it can cause complete loss of vision.
+Cataracts belong to the category of ophthalmological diseases, which is characterized by a decrease in the quality of vision as a result of clouding of the lens and its capsule.
+Requires urgent treatment as it can cause complete loss of vision.

-One of the most common eye diseases is cataract.
-It most often occurs in older people.
+One of the common eye diseases is cataracts.
+Most often it occurs in older people.

-The modern ophthalmic market is replete with intraocular lenses from various manufacturers.
-The cost of the IOL also varies significantly.
-For an ordinary person who does not know which lens is better for cataracts, such a variety becomes a cause for doubt.
+The modern ophthalmological market is replete with intraocular lenses from various manufacturers.
+The cost of IOLs also varies significantly.
+For an ordinary person who does not know which lens is better for cataracts, such diversity becomes a cause of doubt.

-Surgical removal of a cataract is a highly effective, but rather complex and jewelry operation, the risk of complications after which is relatively high.
+Surgical removal of cataracts is a highly effective, but rather complex and expensive operation, the risk of complications after which is relatively high.
 Complications after cataract surgery occur, as a rule, in those patients who have concomitant diseases or do not comply with the rehabilitation regimen.
-In addition, the development of complications may be the result of a medical error.
+In addition, the development of complications may result from a medical error.

 Common complications are described below.

-Excessive lacrimation may be the result of infection.
-Infection in the eye during the operation is practically excluded due to the observance of sterility.
-However, non-compliance with the recommendations of the doctor in the postoperative period (washing with running water, constant rubbing of the eye, etc.) can lead to infection.
+Excessive tearing may result from infection.
+Infection in the eye during surgery is practically excluded due to sterility.
+However, failure to follow the doctor's recommendations in the postoperative period (washing with running water, constantly rubbing the eye, etc.) can lead to infection.
 In this case, antibacterial drugs are used.

-Redness of the eye can be both a sign of infection and a symptom of a more formidable complication - hemorrhage.
-Hemorrhage into the eye cavity can occur during traumatic cataract surgery and requires immediate specialist attention.
+Redness of the eye can be both a sign of infection and a symptom of a more serious complication - hemorrhage.
+Hemorrhage into the eye cavity can occur during surgery for traumatic cataracts and requires immediate assistance from a specialist.

 Corneal edema

-The consequences of cataract surgery may include swelling of the cornea.
-A mild degree of swelling is quite common and most often manifests itself 2-3 hours after the operation.
-Most often, mild swelling resolves on its own, however, in order to speed up the process, the doctor may prescribe eye drops.
-During the period of swelling, vision may be blurry.
+Consequences of cataract surgery may include corneal swelling.
+A mild degree of swelling is quite common and most often appears 2-3 hours after surgery.
+Most often, mild swelling resolves on its own, but to speed up the process, the doctor may prescribe eye drops.
+During swelling, vision may be blurry.

 In some cases, intraocular pressure increases after cataract removal.
-Most often this occurs due to the use of a solution during the operation, which cannot normally pass through the drainage system of the eye.
-An increase in pressure is manifested by pain in the eye or headache.
-As a rule, increased intraocular pressure is stopped by medication.
+Most often this occurs due to the use of a solution during surgery that cannot pass normally through the drainage system of the eye.
+Increased pressure manifests itself as pain in the eye or headache.
+As a rule, increased intraocular pressure is treated with medication.

-The consequences after cataract removal include such a serious complication as retinal detachment.
-At risk are patients with myopia (nearsightedness).
-According to studies, the incidence of retinal detachment is about 3-4%.
+Consequences after cataract removal include such a serious complication as retinal detachment.
+At risk are patients with myopia (myopia).
+According to research, the incidence of retinal detachment is about 3-4%.

-A rather rare complication is displacement of the implanted intraocular lens.
+A fairly rare complication is displacement of the implanted intraocular lens.
 Often this complication is associated with a rupture of the posterior capsule, which holds the lens in the correct position.
-The displacement can manifest itself as flashes of light before the eyes or, on the contrary, by darkening in the eyes.
+The displacement can manifest itself as flashes of light before the eyes or, on the contrary, darkening in the eyes.
 The most striking manifestation is “double vision” in the eyes.
-With a strong displacement, the patient can even see the edge of the lens.
+With strong displacement, the patient can even see the edge of the lens.
 If these symptoms appear, you should consult a doctor as soon as possible.
-The displacement is eliminated by “suturing” the lens to the capsule holding it.
-In the case of prolonged displacement (more than 3 months), the lens may heal, which subsequently complicates its removal.
+The displacement is eliminated by “suturing” the lens to the capsule that holds it.
+In case of prolonged displacement (more than 3 months), the lens may become scarred, which will subsequently complicate its removal.

 Endophthalmitis

-A rather serious complication of cataract surgery is endophthalmitis - an extensive inflammation of the tissues of the eyeball.
-Launched endophthalmitis can cause loss of vision, so it is impossible to postpone its treatment in any case.
+A fairly serious complication of cataract surgery is endophthalmitis - extensive inflammation of the tissues of the eyeball.
+Advanced endophthalmitis can cause vision loss, so treatment should never be delayed.
 The average incidence of endophthalmitis after cataract removal is about 0.1%.
-Patients with thyroid diseases and weakened immune systems are at risk.
+At risk are patients with thyroid diseases and weakened immune systems.

 Opacification of the lens capsule

-Among the complications after cataract removal is clouding of the posterior lens capsule.
-The reason for the development of this complication is the "growth" of epithelial cells on the posterior capsule.
-This complication can lead to a deterioration in vision and a decrease in its acuity.
-Opacification of the posterior capsule occurs quite often - in 20-25% of patients undergoing cataract removal.
-The treatment of opacification of the posterior capsule is surgical, and is carried out using a YAG laser, which “burns out” the growths of epithelial cells on the capsule.
-The procedure is painless for the patient, does not require anesthesia, after which it is recommended to instill anti-inflammatory drops.
-The patient after laser therapy can immediately return to the normal rhythm of life.
-Sometimes after the procedure, blurred vision is noted, which quickly disappear.
+Complications after cataract removal include clouding of the posterior capsule of the lens.
+The reason for the development of this complication is the “growth” of epithelial cells on the posterior capsule.
+This complication can lead to deterioration of vision and a decrease in its acuity.
+Posterior capsule opacification is quite common - in 20-25% of patients who have undergone cataract removal.
+Treatment for opacification of the posterior capsule is surgical, and is carried out using a YAG laser, which “burns out” the growths of epithelial cells on the capsule.
+The procedure is painless for the patient, does not require anesthesia, and instillation of anti-inflammatory drops is recommended after it.
+After laser therapy, the patient can immediately return to their normal rhythm of life.
+Sometimes after the procedure there is blurred vision, which disappears fairly quickly.

-People who have had to deal with such an ophthalmic problem as clouding of the lens know that the only way to get rid of it is cataract surgery, that is, IOL implantation.
-In the US, more than 3 million such operations are performed per year, and 98% of them are successful.
-In principle, this operation is simple, fast and safe, but it does not exclude the development of complications.
-What complications after cataract surgery can appear and how to correct them, we will find out by reading this article.
+People who have had to deal with such an ophthalmological problem as lens opacity know that the only way to get rid of it is cataract surgery, that is, IOL implantation.
+In the United States, more than 3 million such operations are performed per year, and 98% of them are successful.
+In principle, this operation is simple, quick and safe, but it does not exclude the development of complications.
+What complications may arise after cataract surgery and how to correct them, we will find out by reading this article.

-All complications that accompany IOL implantation can be divided into those occurring directly during surgery or postoperative.
+All complications that accompany IOL implantation can be divided into those that occurred directly during surgery or postoperatively.
 Postoperative complications include:

-rise in intraocular pressure; uevitis, iridocyclitis - inflammatory eye reactions; retinal detachment; hemorrhage in the anterior chamber; displacement of the artificial lens; secondary cataract.
+increase in intraocular pressure; uevitis, iridocyclitis - inflammatory ocular reactions; retinal detachment; hemorrhage in the anterior chamber; displacement of the artificial lens; secondary cataract.

 Inflammatory eye reactions

 Inflammatory responses almost always accompany cataract surgery.
-That is why, immediately after the completion of the intervention, steroid drugs or broad-spectrum antibiotics are injected under the conjunctiva of the patient's eye.
-In most cases, after about 2-3 days, the symptoms of the response completely disappear.
+That is why, immediately after the completion of the intervention, steroid drugs or broad-spectrum antibiotics are injected under the conjunctiva of the patient’s eye.
+In most cases, symptoms of the response will completely disappear after about 2-3 days.

 Hemorrhage into the anterior chamber

 This is a fairly rare complication that is associated with trauma or damage to the iris during surgery.
-The blood usually resolves on its own within a few days.
-If this does not happen, doctors wash the anterior chamber, and, if necessary, additionally fix the lens of the eye.
+Usually the blood resolves on its own within a few days.
+If this does not happen, doctors rinse the anterior chamber and, if necessary, additionally fix the lens of the eye.

-This complication may appear due to clogging of the drainage system with highly elastic viscous preparations that are used during surgery to protect the cornea of the eye and other intraocular structures.
-Usually, instillation of drops that reduce intraocular pressure solves this problem.
-In exceptional cases, it becomes necessary to puncture the anterior chamber and thoroughly wash it.
+This complication may occur due to clogging of the drainage system with highly elastic, viscous drugs that are used during surgery to protect the cornea and other intraocular structures.
+Usually, instilling drops that reduce intraocular pressure solves this problem.
+In exceptional cases, it becomes necessary to puncture the anterior chamber and thoroughly rinse it.

 Retinal detachment

-Such a complication is considered severe, and it occurs in case of eye injury after surgery.
+This complication is considered severe, and it occurs in the event of an eye injury after surgery.
 In addition, retinal detachment is most common in people with myopia.
-In this case, ophthalmologists most often decide on an operation, which consists in sealing the sclera - vitrectomy.
-In the case of a small area of detachment, restrictive laser coagulation of the rupture of the eye retina can be performed.
+In this case, ophthalmologists most often decide to perform an operation, which consists of filling the sclera - vitrectomy.
+In the case of a small area of detachment, restrictive laser coagulation of the retinal tear can be performed.
 Among other things, retinal detachment leads to another problem, namely lens displacement.
-Patients at the same time begin to complain of rapid eye fatigue, pain, as well as double vision that appears when looking into the distance.
-The symptoms are intermittent and usually disappear after a short rest.
-When there is a significant displacement (1 mm or more), the patient feels constant visual discomfort.
-This problem requires re-intervention.
+Patients begin to complain about rapid eye fatigue, pain, and double vision when looking into the distance.
+These symptoms are not permanent and usually disappear after a short rest.
+When a significant displacement occurs (1 mm or more), the patient feels constant visual discomfort.
+This problem requires repeated intervention.

-Dislocation of the implanted lens is considered the most severe complication that requires unconditional surgical intervention.
-The operation consists in lifting the lens and then fixing it in the correct position.
+Dislocation of the implanted lens is considered the most severe complication, which requires unconditional surgical intervention.
+The operation involves lifting the lens and then fixing it in the correct position.

 Secondary cataract

-Another complication after cataract surgery is the formation of a secondary cataract.
-It occurs due to the reproduction of the remaining epithelial cells from the damaged lens, which spread to the region of the posterior capsule.
-The patient at the same time feels a deterioration in vision.
-To correct such a problem, it is necessary to undergo a procedure of laser or surgical capsulotomy.
+Another complication after cataract surgery is the formation of secondary cataracts.
+It occurs due to the proliferation of remaining epithelial cells from the damaged lens, which spread to the area of the posterior capsule.
+The patient experiences deterioration in vision.
+To correct this problem, it is necessary to undergo a laser or surgical capsulotomy procedure.
 Take care of your eyes!

-This is a rather serious complication, as it may be accompanied by loss of the vitreous body, migration of the lens masses posteriorly, and less often, expulsive bleeding.
-With inappropriate treatment, long-term effects of vitreous loss include a retracted pupil, uveitis, vitreous opacities, wick syndrome, secondary glaucoma, posterior dislocation of the artificial lens, retinal detachment, and chronic cystic macular edema.
+This is a fairly serious complication, as it may be accompanied by loss of the vitreous body, posterior migration of the lens masses and, less commonly, expulsive bleeding.
+If not treated appropriately, long-term consequences of vitreous loss include a pulled-up pupil, uveitis, vitreous opacities, wick syndrome, secondary glaucoma, posterior dislocation of the artificial lens, retinal detachment, and chronic cystoid macular edema.

 Signs of posterior capsule rupture

-Sudden deepening of the anterior chamber and sudden dilation of the pupil.
-The failure of the core, the impossibility of pulling it to the tip of the probe.
+Sudden deepening of the anterior chamber and instantaneous dilatation of the pupil.
+Failure of the nucleus, inability to pull it to the tip of the probe.
 Possibility of vitreous aspiration.
-A ruptured capsule or vitreous body is clearly visible.
+The ruptured capsule or vitreous body is clearly visible.

-Tactics depends on the stage of the operation at which the rupture occurred, its size and the presence or absence of vitreous prolapse.
-The main rules include:
+Tactics depend on the stage of the operation at which the rupture occurred, its size and the presence or absence of vitreous prolapse.
+The basic rules include:

-the introduction of viscoelastic for nuclear masses in order to bring them into the anterior chamber and prevent vitreous hernia; the introduction of a special tonsil behind the lens masses to close the defect in the capsule; removal of lens fragments by the introduction of viscoelastic or their removal using phaco; complete removal of the vitreous body from the anterior chamber and the incision area with a vitreotomy; The decision to implant an artificial lens should be made taking into account the following criteria:
+introduction of viscoelastic behind the nuclear masses in order to bring them into the anterior chamber and prevent vitreous hernia; insertion of a special gland behind the lens masses to close the defect in the capsule; removal of lens fragments by introducing viscoelastic or removing them using phaco; complete removal of the vitreous from the anterior chamber and the incision area using a vitreotome; The decision to implant an artificial lens should be made taking into account the following criteria:

-If large amounts of lens masses have entered the vitreous cavity, an artificial lens should not be implanted, as it may interfere with fundus imaging and successful pars plana vitrectomy.
-The implantation of an artificial lens can be combined with vitrectomy.
+If large quantities of lens masses have entered the vitreous cavity, an artificial lens should not be implanted, as it may interfere with fundus visualization and successful pars plana vitrectomy.
+Artificial lens implantation can be combined with vitrectomy.

-With a small rupture of the posterior capsule, careful implantation of the SC-IOL into the capsular bag is possible.
+If there is a small tear in the posterior capsule, careful implantation of a CD-IOL into the capsular bag is possible.

-With a large gap, and especially with intact anterior capsulorhexis, it is possible to fix the SC-IOL in the ciliary sulcus with the placement of the optical part in the capsular bag.
+In case of a large tear and especially with an intact anterior capsulorhexis, it is possible to fix the CB-IOL in the ciliary groove with the optical part placed in the capsular bag.

-Insufficient capsule support may necessitate sulcular suturing of the IOL or implantation of a PC-IOL using a glide.
-However, PC-IOLs cause more complications, including bullous keratopathy, hyphema, iris folds, and pupillary irregularity.
+Insufficient capsule support may necessitate sulcus suturing of the intraocular lens or implantation of a glide-assisted PC IOL.
+However, PC IOLs are associated with more complications, including bullous keratopathy, hyphema, iris folds, and pupil irregularity.

 Dislocation of lens fragments

-Dislocation of lens fragments into the vitreous body after rupture of the zonular fibers or the posterior capsule is a rare but dangerous phenomenon, as it can lead to glaucoma, chronic uveitis, retinal detachment, and chronic racemose macular edema.
+Dislocation of lens fragments into the vitreous body after rupture of the zonular fibers or posterior capsule is a rare but dangerous phenomenon, as it can lead to glaucoma, chronic uveitis, retinal detachment and chronic cystoid macular edema.
 These complications are more often associated with phaco than with EEC.
-Uveitis and glaucoma should be treated first, then the patient should be referred to a vitreoretinal surgeon for vitrectomy and lens fragment removal.
+Initially, treatment for uveitis and glaucoma must be carried out, then the patient should be referred to a vitreoretinal surgeon for vitrectomy and removal of lens fragments.

-NB: There may be cases where it is impossible to achieve the correct position even for the PC-IOL.
-Then it is more reliable to refuse implantation and decide on the correction of aphakia with a contact lens or secondary implantation of an intraocular lens at a later date.
+NB: There may be cases where it is not possible to achieve the correct position even for a PC IOL.
+Then it is safer to refuse implantation and decide to correct aphakia with a contact lens or secondary implantation of an intraocular lens at a later date.

 The timing of the operation is controversial.
-Some suggest removing residues within 1 week, since later removal affects the restoration of visual functions.
-Others recommend postponing surgery for 2-3 weeks and treating uveitis and elevated intraocular pressure.
-Hydration and softening of the lens masses during the treatment facilitates their removal with a vitreotome.
+Some suggest removing residues within 1 week, since later removal affects the restoration of visual function.
+Others recommend postponing surgery for 2-3 weeks and undergoing treatment for uveitis and increased intraocular pressure.
+Hydration and softening of the lens masses during treatment facilitates their removal using a vitreotome.

-The surgical technique includes pars plana vitrectomy and removal of soft fragments with a vitreotomy.
-More dense fragments of the nucleus are connected by the introduction of viscous fluids (for example, perfluorocarbon) and further emulsification with a phragmatome in the center of the vitreous cavity or by removal through a corneal incision or scleral pocket.
+Surgical techniques include pars plana vitrectomy and removal of soft fragments with a vitreotome.
+More dense fragments of the nucleus are connected by the introduction of viscous liquids (for example, perfluorocarbon) and further emulsification with a phragmatome in the center of the vitreous cavity or removal through a corneal incision or scleral pocket.
 An alternative method for removing dense nuclear masses is their crushing followed by aspiration,

-Dislocation of the SC-IOL into the vitreous cavity
+Dislocation of the GK-IOL into the vitreous cavity

-Dislocation of the SC-IOL into the vitreous cavity is a rare and complex phenomenon, indicating improper implantation.
-Leaving the IOL can lead to vitreal hemorrhage, retinal detachment, uveitis, and chronic cystic macular edema.
+Dislocation of the GC IOL into the vitreous cavity is a rare and complex phenomenon, indicating improper implantation.
+Leaving an intraocular lens in place can lead to vitreal hemorrhage, retinal detachment, uveitis, and chronic cystoid macular edema.
 Treatment is vitrectomy with removal, reposition or replacement of the intraocular lens.

 With adequate capsular support, repositioning of the same intraocular lens into the ciliary sulcus is possible.
-With inadequate capsular support, the following options are possible: removal of the intraocular lens and aphakia, removal of the intraocular lens and its replacement with a PC-IOL, scleral fixation of the same intraocular lens with a non-absorbable suture, implantation of an iris clip lens.
+With inadequate capsular support, the following options are possible: removal of the intraocular lens and aphakia, removal of the intraocular lens and replacing it with a PC-IOL, scleral fixation of the same intraocular lens with a non-absorbable suture, implantation of iris-clip lenses.

 Hemorrhage into the suprachoroidal space

-Hemorrhage into the suprachoroidal space may be the result of expulsive bleeding, sometimes accompanied by prolapse of the contents of the eyeball.
-This is a formidable but rare complication, unlikely with phacoemulsification.
-The source of hemorrhage is the rupture of long or short posterior ciliary arteries.
-Contributing factors include advanced age, glaucoma, anterior-posterior segment enlargement, cardiovascular disease, and vitreous loss, although the exact cause of the bleeding is not known.
+Hemorrhage into the suprachoroidal space may be a consequence of expulsive bleeding, sometimes accompanied by prolapse of the contents of the eyeball.
+This is a serious but rare complication and is unlikely to occur with phacoemulsification.
+The source of hemorrhage is a rupture of the long or posterior short ciliary arteries.
+Contributing factors include advanced age, glaucoma, anterior-posterior enlargement, cardiovascular disease, and vitreous loss, although the exact cause of bleeding is not known.

 Signs of suprachoroidal hemorrhage

-Increasing grinding of the anterior chamber, increased intraocular pressure, iris prolapse.
-Leakage of the vitreous body, the disappearance of the reflex and the appearance of a dark tubercle in the pupil area.
-In acute cases, the entire contents of the eyeball may leak out through the incision area.
+Increasing fragmentation of the anterior chamber, increased intraocular pressure, iris prolapse.
+Leakage of the vitreous body, disappearance of the reflex and the appearance of a dark tubercle in the pupil area.
+In acute cases, the entire contents of the eyeball may leak through the incision area.

 Immediate actions include closing the incision.
-Posterior sclerotomy, although recommended, can increase bleeding and lead to loss of the eye.
-After the operation, the patient is prescribed local and systemic steroids to stop intraocular inflammation.
+Posterior sclerotomy, although recommended, may increase bleeding and lead to loss of the eye.
+After surgery, the patient is prescribed local and systemic steroids to relieve intraocular inflammation.

-ultrasound is used to assess the severity of the changes that have occurred; the operation is indicated 7-14 days after the liquefaction of blood clots.
-Blood is drained, vitrectomy is performed with air/fluid exchange.
-Despite an unfavorable prognosis for vision, residual vision may be preserved in some cases.
+Ultrasound examination is used to assess the severity of changes that have occurred; surgery is indicated 7-14 days after blood clots have liquefied.
+The blood is drained and vitrectomy is performed with air/fluid exchange.
+Despite the unfavorable prognosis for vision, in some cases it is possible to preserve residual vision.

-Edema is usually reversible and is most often caused by the operation itself and trauma to the endothelium in contact with instruments and the intraocular lens.
-Patients with Fuchs endothelial dystrophy present an increased risk.
+The swelling is usually reversible and is most often caused by the operation itself and injury to the endothelium through contact with instruments and the intraocular lens.
+Patients with Fuchs endothelial dystrophy pose an increased risk.
 Other causes of edema are the use of excessive power during phacoemulsification, complicated or prolonged surgery, and postoperative hypertension.

 Iris prolapse

-Iris prolapse is a rare complication of small incision surgery, but may occur with EEC.
+Iris prolapse is a rare complication of small incision surgery but can occur with EEC.

-The incision during phacoemulsification is closer to the periphery.
-Moisture seepage through the incision.
-Poor suturing after EEK.
-Patient-related factors (cough or other tension).
+The incision for phacoemulsification is closer to the periphery.
+Moisture leaking through the cut.
+Poor suture placement after EEC.
+Patient-related factors (cough or other strain).

-On the surface of the eyeball in the area of the incision, the fallen out tissue of the iris is determined.
-The anterior chamber in the incision area may be shallow.
+On the surface of the eyeball in the area of the incision, prolapsed iris tissue is detected.
+The anterior chamber at the incision site may be shallow.

-Complications: uneven scarring of the wound, severe astigmatism, epithelial ingrowth, chronic anterior uveitis, racemose macular edema, and endophthalmitis.
+Complications: uneven wound scarring, severe astigmatism, epithelial ingrowth, chronic anterior uveitis, macular edema and endophthalmitis.

 Intraocular lens displacement

-Displacement of the intraocular lens is rare, but can be accompanied by both optical defects and disorders of the structures of the eye.
-When the edge of the intraocular lens is shifted into the pupil area, patients are disturbed by visual aberrations, glare and monocular diplopia.
+Displacement of the intraocular lens is rare, but can be accompanied by both optical defects and disturbances in the structures of the eye.
+When the edge of the intraocular lens is displaced into the pupil area, patients are bothered by visual aberrations, glare and monocular diplopia.

-Treatment with miotics is beneficial with little displacement.
-Significant displacement of the intraocular lens may require its replacement.
+Treatment with miotics is beneficial for minor displacement.
+Significant displacement of the intraocular lens may require replacement.

 Rheumatogenous retinal detachment